karinakatren/documentation-portfolio/README.md

 ## Contents

-- Troubleshooting Guide (enterprise scenario)
+- Troubleshooting Guide;
-- Technical Onboarding Guide
+- Technical Onboarding Guide;
-- Structured Bug Report Example
+- Structured Bug Report Example.

 Each document reflects real-world workflows I have worked with in IT operations and technical support environments.